ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_CheckIfSCC"></a>
 ### Check if a directed graph is strongly connected
 To check that whether a directed graph is strongly connected or not, we use the conecpt similar to Kosaraju's algorithm for finding all SCC. if we find all SCCs and the number of SCCs is just one, then the graph is strongly connected.
-But the task here is only different in the meaning that we need to confirm that whther a single SCC covers the entire graph or not and need not find more than one SCC.
-We ca ndo this according to the following steps:
+But the task here is only different in the meaning that we need to confirm that whether a single SCC covers the entire graph or not and need not find more than one SCC.
+We can do this according to the following steps:
-1. Marks all nodes unvisited.
+1. Mark all nodes unvisited.
 2. Do DFS, if any node remains unvisited, then return false.
 3. If above step did not return false, so reverse the graph.
 4. Again do DFS from the same node.
 If if any node remains unvisited, then return false.
-5. if above step did not return false, so return true.
+5. If above step did not return false, so return true.

+We can make the following observations from this and the previous three questions:
+1. Connected components can be found simply by doing a DFS on every unvisited node.
+2. Strongly connected componenets are found by reversing the graph and doing DFS on the original heads before the sinks.
+This way DFS for a head ends by forming a SCC for itself.
+3. For checking if entire graph is SCC or not, first check if a single DFS reaches all nodes.
+If yes, so reverse the graph and once again repeat the DFS on the same node.
+If true both times so graph is a SCC.
+4. Mother vertex cn be found by checking reachability of a vertex to all others.
+Instead of repeating it for every vertex, find the topmost head by DFS.
+Then rub DFS on this head.
+If this head is not the mother vertex then mother vertex does not exist.

 <a href="#Contents">Back to contents</a>